Thomson-CSF: History

 In the late 1980s, Thomson-CSF, anticipating future defence spending cutbacks and a downturn in its lucrative export contracts, initiated a restructuring of its businesses with the aim of maintaining its margins.
 A policy of proactive external growth was adopted, focusing on the European market.
-Between 1976 and 1987, the company's non-French subsidiaries' share of consolidated revenues rose from 5% to 25%.
-In 1988, a new division, Thomson Consumer Electronics was formed.
-In 1995, this division was rebranded as Thomson Multimedia.
+Between 1976 and 1987, the company's non-French subsidiaries' share of consolidated revenues rose from 5 percent to 25 percent.
+In 1988, a new division, Thomson Consumer Electronics was formed; this division was rebranded as Thomson Multimedia in 1995.
 In 1989, it acquired Philips' defence electronics business, Hollandse Signaalapparaten B.V.
 During the 1990s, Thomson-CSF gained a controlling interest in Sextant Avionique, which was formed by the merger of the company's avionics business with that of French aircraft manufacturer Aérospatiale.
 The company also divested its interests in the French bank Crédit Lyonnais and semiconductor manufacturer SGSThomson.

 During the late 1990s, French Prime Minister Lionel Jospin's Plural Left government initiated a policy of privatisation of several state-owned companies, including Thomson-CSF.
-In April 1998, several of the affected companies, including Aérospatiale, Alcatel, Dassault Industries, Thomson-CSF and Thomson SA reached a cooperation agreement endorsed by the French government.
-Several of these terms brought about a major restructuring of Thomson-CSF.
-Firstly, the professional and defence electronics businesses of Alcatel and Dassault Électronique were merged with Thomson-CSF.
-Secondly, satellite businesses of Alcatel, Aerospatiale and Thomson-CSF are merged to form a new entity, Alcatel Space; this was jointly owned by Alcatel and Thomson-CSF.
+In April 1998, several of the affected companies, including Aérospatiale, Alcatel, Dassault Industries, Thomson-CSF and Thomson SA reached a cooperation agreement that was endorsed by the French government.
+Several of these terms brought about several major changes to Thomson-CSF as well as several other entities.
+Principally, the professional and defence electronics businesses of Alcatel and Dassault Électronique were merged with Thomson-CSF.
+Additionally, the satellite businesses of Alcatel, Aerospatiale and Thomson-CSF were merged to form a new entity, Alcatel Space, which was jointly owned by Alcatel and Thomson-CSF.